ibm-cloud-docs/vpc/cr-intro.md

 {: #routes-ingress}

 * Ingress traffic from a particular traffic source is routed using the routes in the custom routing table that is associated with that traffic source.
-* Custom routes in a custom routing table associated with an ingress traffic source, and with an action of `deliver`, must have a next hop IP contained by one of the root prefixes of the VPC in the availability zone where the route is added.
+* Custom routes in a custom routing table associated with an ingress traffic source, and with an action of `deliver`, must have a next hop IP contained by one of the address prefixes of the VPC in the availability zone where the route is added.
 In addition, the next hop IP must be configured on a virtual server interface in the VPC and availability zone where the route is targeted.
 * Ingress traffic from a particular traffic source is routed using the routes in the custom routing table that is associated with that traffic source.

 ## Related links